zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/08-immer-with-typescript.md

+---
+title: '08.
+Type Immutable Immer Data with TypeScript'
+metaTitle: '08.
+Type Immutable Immer Data with TypeScript'
+metaDescription: 'Because the code put in recipe functions is plain, native, mutable JavaScript code, Immer is naturally suited to be used in conjunction of TypeScript (or Flow).'
+---

 ## 12. [Type Immutable Immer Data with TypeScript](https://egghead.io/lessons/react-type-immutable-immer-data-with-typescript)

 **Because the code put in recipe functions is plain, native, mutable JavaScript code, Immer is naturally suited to be used in conjunction of TypeScript (or Flow).**